MixinNetwork/safe/README.md

 ]
 ```

 Using the response we receive, we can determine that the Bitcoin transaction fee rate will be `13 Satoshis/vByte`.
-Before initiating the transaction, we need to estimate the fee and ensure that the accountant balance is sufficient to pay the total transaction fee.
 We will then include the head ID `155e4f85-d4b8-33f7-82e6-542711f1f26e` in the operation extra to indicate the fee rate we prefer.

 Furthermore, we need to generate another random session ID, for which we will use `36c2075c-5af0-4593-b156-e72f58f9f421` as an example.
 With the holder prepared in the first step, the operation value should be as follows: